mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 <!---->
 At IRONMAN Italy, I had Davide to share the pain of the remaining kilometres with.
-At IRONMAN Canada, I had the Kevin right on my tail pushing me to the finish.
+At IRONMAN Canada, I had Kevin right on my tail, pushing me to the finish.
 This year, it is a great conversation about triathlon with _Whitney_ that has me forgetting the dull ache in my quadriceps.